 People love plants, simple as that.
 And that love doesn’t seem like it will stop spreading any time soon (thank goodness, because we couldn’t handle that).
 Over the last several years there has definitely been a boom when it comes to houseplants.
 People have filled every surface of their home with green leafy beauties.
-And with 2022 on the horizon, houseplant gurus everywhere are starting to forecast what the big "it" houseplants of 2022 will be.
+And with 2022 on the horizon, houseplant enthusiasts everywhere are starting to forecast what the big "it" houseplants of 2022 will be.
 With so many spectacular species to choose from it can be hard to narrow down the choices.

 But lucky for us, we were able to speak to a few plant experts that had some insight into what specific plants are starting to get popular just in time for the New Year.

 - Ida Nordin and Elin Harryson are plant experts at Planta, an app to help plant parents care for their plants through features like step-by-step guides, a light meter, plant support, and more.

 - Stu Wilson is a plant ambassador for UK based online garden center, The Stem, and offers customers tips on how to care for their plants and make sure they keep growing and growing.
 He also runs the @plantastic_mr_fox Instagram account.

 Both Nordin and Harryson agree that the Hoya is having a moment.
 “We have noticed an increasing amount of Hoyas in Planta, both in the users accounts and in their wish lists.
 And we have to admit that the Hoya...has rubbed off on us too,” Nordin explains.